Attorney, Founding Shareholder

 Starlett Massey is the founding shareholder of Massey Law Group.
 She founded MLG because she wanted to create an alternative law firm model based upon the principles of fairness, equality, and transparency.
 She understands that happy lawyers who are fairly compensated and treated with respect will deliver the highest quality of legal services to clients.

-She specializes in commercial litigation, corporate transactions, real estate, and construction law.
-She was recognized as a Rising Star in Business Litigation by peer review through the Florida Super Lawyers from 2013 through 2017.
+She practices in commercial litigation, corporate transactions, real estate, and construction law.
+She was recognized as a Rising Star in Business Litigation by peer review through the Florida Super Lawyers from 2013 to 2017, and as a Super Lawyer in Business Litigation in 2022 and 2023.

 In 1998, Starlett graduated cum laude from the Florida State University with a degree in English.
 She is a 2007 graduate of the Florida State University College of Law.
-She is licensed to practice in Florida and Pennsylvania and is licensed and practices in all of the state and federal courts of the State of Florida.
+She is licensed to practice in Florida and is licensed and practices in all of the state and federal courts of the State of Florida.
+She serves as the DEI Chair for the Pinellas Chapter of the Florida Association for Women Lawyers and on the Florida Bar Standing Committee for Diversity and Inclusion.

 Starlett is committed to her personal and professional growth with a focus on gender and racial equity, diversity, equity, and inclusion.
 Her vision for MLG stands in second position only to her dedication to parenting her son and his development as a young man committed to fun, play, and the principles of integrity, equality, and community responsibility.